-- a definition or refinement of the research question/s while recognising that, in practicebased research, research questions often emerge or are clarified during the process of creating the creative component - a literature (and practice) review - reflection on and analysis of the creative component.
+- a definition or refinement of the research question/s while recognising that, in practicebased research, research questions often emerge or are clarified during the process of creating the artefact - a literature (and practice) review - reflection on and analysis of the artefact.

 Candidates are encouraged to find a 'complementary' form of writing for the critical research component.
 This involves articulating an argument that has emerged from the practice and addresses the research question.
-The critical work should be considered as a further iteration of the creative component.
+The critical work should be considered as a further iteration of the artefact.